mjordan/islandora_bagger/README.md

 ## Introduction

-Drupa 8 Module that allows users to create Bags using an [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice.
+Drupal 8 Module that allows users to create Bags using an [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice.
 Provides a block that contains a form to request the creation of a Bag for the curent node/object.
 Submitting this form does not directly generate the Bag; rather, it sends a request to the Islandora Bagger's REST interface that populates the processing queue with the node ID and the configuration file to use when that node's Bag is created.

 ## Requirements